mjo22/cryojax/README.md

 log_likelihood = loss(params)
 ```

-To summarize, this example creates a loss function at an arbitrary set of `Specimen`, `Pose`, `Optics`, and `Detector` parameters.
-If there are collisions in the parameter names, one must be more careful with the `update` step and also build these objects inside the loss function.
-In fact, there is no need to use the `update` function at all.
-This is just for convenience.
-There are many ways to write `build_model`!
+To summarize, this example creates a loss function at an updated set of `Pose`, `Optics`, and `Detector` parameters.
+In general, there are many ways to write `build_model`!

 Note that one could also write a custom log likelihood function simply by instantiating a model without the observed data.